system76/tech-docs/src/models/serw13/repairs.md

 ![Keyboard adhesive & push point](./img/keyboard-adhesive.webp)

 3. Open the lid slightly and place the machine on its side.
-4. Push the screwdriver into the keyboard push point (highlighted cyan above) until the keyboard pops out.
+4. Push the screwdriver into the keyboard push point (highlighted red above) until the keyboard pops out.

 ![Keyboard push point](./img/keyboard-push-point.webp)